FIA F2 Championship, Spa-Francorchamps, Race Preview

 Giacomo Ricci, Team Manager:

-The FIA Formula 2 Championship cars will come alive on Friday at 12:55 for the first free practice session.
-Qualifying is scheduled for the same day at 4.55 PM.
-On Saturday there will be Feature Race at 4:45 PM, while the Sprint Race is scheduled for Sunday at 10:50 AM.
-The GP3 Series team will commence the action on Friday morning, with the practice session scheduled at 9:30 AM.
-Qualifications will run on the same day at 17:50 PM.
-The Feature Race will go underway on Saturday at 09:35 AM, while the Sprint Race is scheduled Sunday at 9:35 AM.
-As usual, all the activity on the track will be televised live by Sky Sports F1.
+The FIA Formula 2 cars will start on Friday at 12:55 for the first free practice session.
+Qualifying will be held later the same day at 17.00.
+The Feature Race will take place on Saturday at 16.45, while the Sprint Race is scheduled for Sunday at 11.10 AM.
+The FIA Formula 3 Championship will be on-track for the first time for practice on Friday at 9.35 AM.
+Qualifying will be later on the same day at 14:05.
+Saturday will start at 10.25 AM with Race 1, while Race 2 is set for Sunday at 9.45 AM.
+As usual, all the action will be covered live by Sky Sports F1 network.